 Yellowbrick works with a diverse population of individuals.
 They are emerging adults whose emotional and behavioral difficulties impair daily functioning and/or derail developmental momentum.
 Yellowbrick is appropriate for a range of psychiatric disorders including, but not limited to:

 Yellowbrick is not suitable for everyone.
 Those suffering from developmental disorders with reduced intelligence or severe limitations in relationships would not benefit from Yellowbrick’s in-depth psychotherapeutic model.
-Individuals with histories of committing sexual abuse or violence and any crime involving trespass of physical safety to another person will be excluded.
+Individuals with histories of a pattern of predatory sexual abuse or violence and any crime involving trespass of physical safety to another person will be excluded.

 Persons with a history of antisocial behavior and an incapacity for concern for others are not suitable for a setting that relies on community relationships as a cornerstone for treatment.